newlaurent62/rayZ-builder/DONE.md

 Windows switch is declarative, that means when you create a template with rayZ-builder, you declare the applications to load or switch to from catia:

 - During the session load, those metadatas are sent to catia using ray_control.
 Catia polls ray_control every 5 sec for new sessions or closed sessions.
-- Metadatas are declared in the session.sh or session.sh snippets (in <client/> XML element) used to create the session.
+- Metadatas are declared in the session.sh or session.sh snippets (in &lt;client/&gt; XML element) used to create the session.
   They are persisted using ray_control thus this does not work with nsm.

 ### session_sh supports nsmd and ray-daemon

 session.sh file is created from XML in tmpl snippets.
-The session.xml is build by processing ( "build/.../xi-wizard.xml" + "src/xsl/session_xml.xsl" ) => ( "build/.../xi-session.xml" + "src/xsl/session_sh.xsl" ) => session_sh.tmpl .
+The session.xml is build by processing ( "build/.../xi-wizard.xml" + "src/xsl/session_xml.xsl" ) =&gt; ( "build/.../xi-session.xml" + "src/xsl/session_sh.xsl" ) =&gt; session_sh.tmpl .

 The ladish has been abandonned by UbuntuStudio so i will not provide ladish generation code.
 Non-session-manager gives better result and RaySession has been installed in place of non-session-manager.
 RaySession is fully compatible with nsm protocol.